adia-dev/chroma-zig/README.md

 ## Installation

+### Example repository

+You can find an example of how to [use Chroma-zig](https://github.com/adia-dev/use-chroma-zig) in this repository.

+### Installation as a package

 Chroma-Zig requires Zig version 0.12.0-dev.2701+d18f52197 or newer.
 You can include it in your Zig project by adding it as a package in your `build.zig` file:

 1. Fetch the project using `zig fetch`